DylanMeeus/springboot_jwt_blog/_posts/2016-04-15-using-https.markdown

 -----

 ## Introduction: the Importance of Online Encryption
 Have you ever watched an old spy film and felt shocked at how easy it was to learn a VIP's itinerary by wiretapping a landline?
-Now take that to a **global** level with Internet.
+Now take that to a **global** level with the Internet.
 Scared yet?
-Although the example may seem simplistic, in a very real sense it is not: it is totally possible to *wiretap* an Ethernet, WiFi or cellular communication.
+Although the example may seem simplistic, in a very real sense it is not: it is totally possible to *wiretap* an Ethernet, WiFi or cellular connection.
 And, as was in the case of old landlines, this is even possible with **consumer grade equipment**.
 Spies do not need "spy stuff" to do their job.

 As the web was conceived, security was not the most important concern.
 People cared about sharing.
 Other matters took second place as the web was developed.